mjohanning99/RubyTLDR/README.md

 I am using Ruby 2.4.2, so it's only officially supported on that version.
 However, I am very certain it will work on older versions of Ruby as well.

 #### Gems (extensions) needed
+__NOTE__: You will probably be able to skip this section as the program automatically installs all missing gems.
+However, if that automatic installation fails, then you can refer to this part of the Readme again.

 In order for RubyTldr to correctly display the tldr-pages, you need to install a Ruby gem (which are the extensions of Ruby).
 This gem will provide colours and will colour the output of RubyTldr.
 Installing a gem can be done by typing `[sudo] gem install colorize` (Some systems / Ruby installations require the `sudo` and some don't).
 Afterwards, you will be ready to start RubyTldr with colours!
 Please note that you need to install the gem even if you chose to install RubyTldr with the automatic installer.
-I am looking for a way of avoiding this, but in the meanntime, the gem must be installed manually.

 #### General usage
 The usage of RubyTldr is as straightforward as the original tldr – Simply type "tldr" and append a command you wish to get more information on and RubyTldr will display it on your terminal in various colours (if you type tldr tar the information you can see on the picture at the top of this Readme will be displayed).